-

 Some tips for handling these unexpected questions:

-- Do not say the first thing that comes into your head, it is perfectly acceptable to take a moment to gather your thoughts.
+- It is perfectly acceptable to take a moment to gather your thoughts.

 - Remain calm, they are looking for someone who takes a logical or creative approach to problems so it is important to maintain eye contact and answer these types of questions confidently.